yuting3656/yutingblog/_posts/ml/coursera-ml/2019-07-04-ml-solving-the-problem-of-overfitting.md

 > *Overfitting:* If we have too many features, the learned hypothesis may fit the training ser very well, but fail to generalize to new examples.

+__Addressing overfitting:__
+1. Reduce number of features
+   - Manually select which features to keep.
+   - Model selection algorithm.
+2. Regularization
+   - Keep all the features, but reduce magnitude/ value of parameters θj.
+   - Works well when we have a lot of features, each of which contributes a bit to predicting y.

 [overfitting]: https://i.imgur.com/fMTYhcE.jpg